-The growing European support for the manufacturing sector is a solid foundation that secures UCB's position in the economy
+The growing European support for the manufacturing sector is a solid foundation that secures the position of United Cast Bar in the economy.

 United Cast Bar (UCB) are one of the world’s largest manufacturers of continuous cast iron bars, to this date holding the record for the largest bar, measuring in at 665mm in diameter.
 Moreover, they produce the broadest range and size of any continuous cast iron bar and supply to a wide array of blue chip companies.

 A cast iron bar (Unibar) can be produced in a multitude of forms to meet customer design requirements.
 It is commonly used in general engineering applications, but primarily in hydraulic, fluid power and pneumatic equipment.

 United Cast Bar was formed in 1998 from a merger of 3 companies: Eurocast Bar Limited (UK), Starkey’s Technicast Limited (UK) and Cast Profil SA (Spain); fusing together a wealth of technical expertise and knowledge for the production of cast iron bar, along with a strong distribution network across Europe.
 In 2001, the ‘Unibar’ brand of products were launched to establish best industry practice and standards of quality, consistency and customer service that exceeded market demands, and to provide the best technical and commercial support.